TobiasPSP/PsOcr/README.md

 **Disclaimer:** There is plenty of code out there showing how to do OCR with *PowerShell* on *Windows 10* yet I did not find a *ready-to-use* module.
 That's why I created this one.
 So no, I neither have invented this nor did I invest too much thought into this.
 I primarily focused on usability and wrapping up what I found in different places as a easy-to-use *PowerShell* module.
 The most helpful initial reference I found was [this](https://github.com/HumanEquivalentUnit/PowerShell-Misc/blob/master/Get-Win10OcrTextFromImage.ps1).

-So what you find here should work like a snap to OCR images files.
+So what you find here should work like a snap to mass-OCR any number of images files.

 ## Install